- Policy Statement

-Ph.D. recipients who have received approval for an embargo may just prior to the embargo expiration request a renewal of the embargo if they continue to believe that they need to protect their ability to publish their dissertation in book form.
+Ph.D. recipients who have received approval for a full two-year embargo may just prior to the embargo expiration request a renewal of the embargo if they continue to believe that they need to protect their ability to publish their dissertation in book form.
 Renewal requests are subject to the following conditions:

-- The renewal provides for a two-year extension to the original embargo.
+The renewal provides for a two-year extension to the original two-year embargo only.

 - Roles and Responsibilities